 Those who applied for plots in the Yamuna Expressway Industrial Development Authority’s (Yeida) Residential Plot Scheme in 2009 were a disappointment lot, considering the authority failed to allot the land parcels in the past nine years.
 Most of the buyers had already paid over 90 per cent of the land value.
 While furious buyers kept seeking relief, the Yeida maintained that the delay was because of the farmer protests ─ farmers of about 77 villages had been agitating for a hiked compensation of up to 64.7 per cent.

-Between last year and the current year, plots have been allotted to thousands.
-Plots allotted in 2009 by the Yeida would soon be handed over by the authority, starting from October and the process will continue till March 2019, say officials.
-Altogether there are 15,000 residential plots in this tranche ─ about 7,330 plots in Sector 18 and 8,019 plots in Sector 20.
-Trend watchers have noted that the price of these residential plots has grown threefold since 2009.
-The circle rate in 2018 is Rs 15,500 per sq mt while it hadn't crossed the Rs 5,000 per sqmt mark in 2009.
-These plots vary in size, measuring between 1,292 sqft to 43,000 sqft.
+While 6,910 plots are located at Sector 18, the remaining 7,543 are in Sector 20.
+Trend watchers have noted that the price of these residential plots in these locations has grown threefold since 2009.
+The circle rate in 2018 is Rs 15,500 per square metre (sqm) while it hadn't crossed the Rs 5,000-per-sqm mark in 2009.
+These plots vary in size, measuring between 1,292 square foot (sqf) and 43,000 sqf.

 Under the 2009 scheme, the authority planned to sell residential plots measuring 200 sqm, 300 sqm and 1,000 sqm.
 At that time, plots were handed over for Rs 4,750 per sqm.
 The Yeida is now busy working on the infrastructure development of these localities.